vini2003/Spinnery/docs/migration/2.0/ui-code.md

-# 2.0 Migration Guide: Screens
+# 2.0 Migration Guide: Coding UIs

-This guide concerns itself with migrating your `Screen` classes (`BaseScreen` and `BaseContainerScreen`).
+This guide concerns itself with migrating your `Screen` classes (`BaseScreen` and `BaseContainerScreen`), including short descriptions of changes made and examples of commonly required operations.

-For brevity, all code snippets are assumed to be located inside the class constructor.
+For brevity, all code snippets are assumed to be located inside the `Screen` class constructor.

 ## Setting up the interface